Amunthirathu Devi Temple

 Amunthirathu Devi Temple is a Hindu temple dedicated to Goddess Sree Bhadra Kali located in Thiruvananthapuram, India.
 The temple is situated at Mudakkal, around 8 km north of Attingal in the Thiruvananthapuram district of Kerala.
-The temple enshrines a Krishna shila idol of the goddess Amunthirathamma, an incarnation of Bhadra Kali.
-Devi is in Ardha padmasana (a yoga poster), Andarmugha (thinking with closed eyes) and chathur bahu (four arms).
+The temple enshrines a black stone idol of the goddess Amunthirathamma, an incarnation of Bhadra Kali.
+Devi is in Ardha padmasana (a yoga posture), Andarmugha (partially closed eyes) and chathur bahu (four arms).

 History

 Amunthirathu 'madam' (joint family) is a sub family of Vanjipuzha madam which is a Brahmin madam believed to be existed before the period of Raja Rama Varma (Travancore raja of 1724-1729) in Chengannur, Alappuzha.
 As then, the shrine of every Brahmin madam holds many Nair prominent and it holds many other cast groups under.
 At the beginning of the 17th century according to historians, within this small Travancore royal state, the power of the chief was only nominal, due to the power of the nobles, chief among them being the Barons of the Eight Houses (Pillaimar) and the barons (Matampimar).
 The powers of the ruler were also to a great extent curbed by the power of the Council of Eight and a Half (Yogakkar), the managing committee of Padmanabhaswamy Temple, Thiruvananthapuram.
 Travancore nobles were opposed to adoption made by the ruler in 1718 and out of fear for her life, the princess (who was the adopted sister of Marthanda Varma), was living in exile at Harippad with her four-year-old son (who grew up to be Dharma Raja).
 In the year 1728 the princess received news that the Ettuveetil Pillamar had despatched a band of soldiers to assassinate her and the little prince.
 She decided to seek refuge with the Vanjipuzha Thampuran of Vanjipuzha madam, the Brahmin Rajah of Chengannur, where she would be safe.
 In coordination with the princess's husband, the Kilimanoor Koil Thampuran, the Valiyamma provided an escort until Chengannur.
 She personally travelled with the princess and her presence of mind and the bravery of the Koil Thampuran helped save the lives of the princess and her son.
 The rivalries of European powers like the Dutch and the English made the situation more complex.

 In the year 1729-1758 Anizham Thirunal Marthanda varma become the Travancore raja and he fought against these noble aristocracies existed then in Travancore.
 But due to the opposition of the nobles, Marthanda Varma had to flee the capital for the safety of places such as Kottarakara (Kollam) and Kayamkulam (Alappuzha), where he is narrated by historians, to have lived in difficulty for many years, travelling from one place to another to escape his political enemies.
 Marthanda varma made intimate relations with Vanjipuzha thampuran for helping his sister and son-in-law.
 By political moves Marthanda varma gain victory over the nobles in travancore and bring his sister and son-in-law to Attingal palace which was considered as the ancestral homes of Travancore royals.